 The immediate parent Company of Liberty Specialty Markets Holdco SL.
-The immediate parent was transferred from Liberty UK and Europe Holdings in November 2017 as described in the Strategic report.

 Copies of the group accounts of Liberty International Holdings Incorporated and of Liberty Mutual Holding Company Inc. of Boston are available from the companies' registered office, 175 Berkeley Street, Boston, Massachusetts 02117, U.S.A.